dmstmdrbs/dmstmdrbs/README.md

 ### 🧑About me

+ 🌱 I'm currently learning...
-Recently I'm interested in <strong>front end development</strong>.
-So, I'm currently learning React.js and React Native.
+        - React.js and React Native
+        - Parallel programming and CUDA Programming
+        - Autonomotive Embeded system programming

 I like to do <strong>💪weight training</strong> in the gym and <strong>🚴‍♀️ride a bike</strong>